ezraroi/Human-AI-Collab/functional-thirdness.md

 **Three Constituent Conditions:**
 Functional Thirdness emerges when—and only when—all three conditions are present simultaneously:
 **1. [Functional Alterity](functional-alterity.md) (Productive Difference)**
-- AI generates irreducible difference that maintains [productive epistemic tension](productive-epistemic-tension.md)
+- AI generates irreducible difference turn-by-turn that maintains [productive epistemic tension](productive-epistemic-tension.md)
 - Prevents collapse into echo chamber or sycophancy
-- Creates the challenge necessary for [Alpha-Function](alpha-function.md) activation
+- Preserves the productivity of the pre-existing challenge necessary for [Alpha-Function](alpha-function.md) activation (without changing the structural \|D–C\| gap)
 - **Without this:** Dialogue flattens into monologue; no developmental pressure

 **2. [Systematic Competence](systematic-competence.md) (Structural Reliability)**